Joey Wright

-Joey Glenn Wright (born September 4, 1968) is an American professional basketball coach and former player.
+Joey Glenn Wright (born September 4, 1968) is an American-Australian professional basketball coach and former player.
 He has been the head coach of three teams in the Australian National Basketball League: the Brisbane Bullets, which won an NBL championship in 2007, the now-defunct Gold Coast Blaze and the Adelaide 36ers.
 He is a three-time NBL Coach of the Year (2003–04, 2006–07 and 2016–17), and was inducted into the Indiana Basketball Hall of Fame in 2011.

 College career

 Wright was born in Alton, Illinois and enrolled at Drake University in Des Moines, Iowa after high school.
-He played on the Drake Bulldogs basketball squad during the 1986-87 NCAA season but received little playing time on the court.
+He played on the Drake Bulldogs basketball squad during the 1986–87 NCAA season but received little playing time on the court.
 Wright transferred after his freshman year to the University of Texas for a chance to play with the school's prestigious Longhorns basketball team.
-After sitting out as a redshirt sophomore in 1987-88, Wright was selected as the Longhorn's point guard from 1988 through 1991.
-Wright and teammates' Lance Blanks and Travis Mays stellar offensive performance dubbed the trio as the "BMW Scoring Machine" during the 1989-90 basketball season.
+After sitting out as a redshirt sophomore in 1987–88, Wright was selected as the Longhorn's point guard from 1988 through 1991.
+Wright and teammates' Lance Blanks and Travis Mays stellar offensive performance dubbed the trio as the "BMW Scoring Machine" during the 1989–90 basketball season.
 Wright was particularly known for his hustling and effective jump shots that greatly helped contribute to the "Scoring Machine".
 The Longhorn team won the Southwest Conference tournament that season and advanced to the Elite Eight in the 1990 NCAA Men's Division I Basketball Tournament.

 Professional basketball career

 Wright spent the spring of 1991 at the Chicago National Basketball Association tryout camp, where he showcased a high field goal percentage and averaged nearly ten points a game.
 He even caught the eye of the Boston Celtics, who expressed an interest in Joey Wright during the tryouts.
 However the Celtics eventually passed up on Wright, whose lack in quickness and size were looked down upon.
-Wright was nonetheless projected to be drafted in either the late 1st or early 2nd round of the 1991 NBA Draft.
+Wright was nonetheless projected to be drafted in either the late 1st or early 2nd round of the 1991 NBA draft.
 Several weeks later he was selected at the tail end of the 2nd round as the 50th pick of the NBA Draft by the Phoenix Suns.
 Friends and Longhorn teammates celebrated the announcement at Joey Wright's apartment; but despite all the excitement the former University of Texas basketball star was much concerned with his low draft pick.
 Joey Wright was released by the Suns prior to the 1991–92 NBA season.
 Although Wright played overseas for several years, he never appeared in an NBA game.

 Wright played for the Geelong Supercats during the 1995 and 1996 NBL seasons.